Australian Cattle Dog

 Are they easy to train?

-They are highly intelligent and eager to learn, but they can be independent and require a firm, consistent, and experienced handler.
+They are highly intelligent and learn quickly, but they require a firm, consistent handler.

 View Official FCI Standard